Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Brad nailers are used for baseboarding, crown molding, making cabinets, trim working and woodcrafting.
+Brad nailers are used for baseboards, crown molding, making cabinets, trim working, and wood crafting.
 Due to their small size nails, they’re not suitable for use on hard or thick wood.

 Framing nailers, true to their name, are the best nail gun for framing.
 A 30-degree framing nailer will provide you with the greatest angle to allow access to tight spaces and angles in framing applications.

-If you have any questions regarding brad nailers vs framing nailers then please leave a comment below with a photo if applicable so that someone can help you!
+If you have any questions regarding brad nailers vs framing nailers, please leave a comment below, with a photo if applicable, so that someone can help you!